-Philadelphia Police are investigating a cell phone video showing a skateboarder kicking a city park ranger in his head and then spitting on the man in Philadelphia's LOVE Park Friday.
-The 35-year-old park ranger approached three teen skateboarders and advised them they could not skate in the park.
+Cell phone video captured a skateboarder kicking a city park ranger in his head and then spitting on the man in Philadelphia's LOVE Park Friday, leading Philadelphia Police to open an investigation into the attack.

 The violent altercation occurred around 5 p.m. in the iconic Center City park, located at 15th Street and John F. Kennedy Boulevard, according to Mariano Verrico, of Essex Fells, N.J., who caught the fight on camera.